MoritzLost/ProcessWireDev/site/03-templating-and-development/05-processwire-responsive-images.md

 layout: post
 title: Using responsive images in ProcessWire
 menu_title: "Case study: Responsive image component"
-description: Learn how to create a reusable responsive image component using the ProcessWire API.
+description: Learn how to use responsive images in ProcessWire and create a reusable responsive image component.
 ---

 # Component case study: Generating responsive images with ProcessWire and Twig